joncage/ed-scout/README.md

 ![Nav Route Example](Images/UIExplained.png)

-\* Note: The refers to whether EDSM knew about the system.
-There are plent of systems out there which have been discoverd by console players and PC players not running EDDiscovery etc.
+\* Note: This refers to whether EDSM knew about the system.
+There are plenty of systems out there which have been discoverd by console players and PC players not running EDDiscovery etc.

 ## Command line options